yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 2e.
 Insert your RCM jig into the right joy-con slot, make sure it is seated securely at the base, and then press VOL+ and Power buttons at the same time.
 Nothing should happen on your Switch; if the switch starts to turn on normally, go back to the beginning of step 1d and try again.
     - 2f.
 In the program TegraRcmGUI you should see the Nintendo Switch icon in the lower left corner flash green and state `RCM O.K.`
     - 2g.
 In the `Tools` tab of TegraRcmGUI, click on `biskeydump (by rajkosto)`.
     - 2h.
-Your Switch will briefly flash with a blue QR code, you may or may not see this, and your computer will prompt you to save a text document titled `BIS_keys.txt`.
+Your Switch will briefly flash with a blue QR code (you may or may not see this) and your computer will prompt you to save a text document titled `BIS_keys.txt`.
 Navigate to `%YUZU_DIR%/keys` and save the file as `console.keys`.
 Open the file to make sure you have the following key entries.
         - `HWI`
         - `SBK`
         - `TSEC KEY`